arbisoft brand logo

 4. Testers Creativity

-Exploratory testing allows testers to think and test the system creatively and intuitively without just focusing on test cases.
+Exploratory testing allows testers to think and test the system creatively and intuitively without just focusing on test cases, in contrast to traditional manual testing services that rely on scripted processes.
 It also helps the tester to drive real-world scenarios.

 5. Adaptability to Changing Requirements